-- 1. Invoicing shall be in sufficient detail for pre- and post- audit review (e.g. vendor invoices, advertising materials, proof of performance) to ensure the services were performed and the correct amount has been invoiced. - a.
-It is understood and accepted that actual amounts, air dates, publication dates, etc. may vary from those on the approved insertion order due to market conditions.
-Such deviations shall not preclude payment of invoices so long as the scope and total payments do not exceed the approved insertion order. - 2.
-The advertising agency shall review and approve all paid media invoices. - 3.
-The County shall issue payment directly to media vendors based on reconciliation of invoicing to the approved insertion order.
+- 1) Invoicing shall be in sufficient detail for pre- and post-audit review (e.g. original vendor invoices, advertising materials, proof of performance) to ensure the services were performed and the correct amount has been invoiced. - 2) The advertising agency shall review and approve all paid media invoices. - The County shall issue payment directly to media vendors based on reconciliation of invoicing to the approved insertion order.
 Examples of acceptable proof of performance include, but are not limited to: - a.
 Itemized vendor invoice in sufficient detail to identify gross and net cost, run dates, unit impressions, net media cost per thousand impressions (CPM's), and any associated fees - b.
 Recapitulation of debits/credits affecting previously submitted invoices - c.
 Print actual publication; the tear sheet alone is not acceptable - d.
-Digital screen shots demonstrating creative placement and statistics regarding impressions, click-through, and geo-targeting.
+Digital screen shots demonstrating creative placement and statistics regarding impressions, click-throughs, and geo-targeting. - e.

-- e.
 Broadcast actual broadcast report or affidavit of performance - f.
 Outdoor photo of billboard and physical location, impressions report if digital - g.
-Media Events documentation of occurrence (e.g. photos, rsvp/attendance list, media coverage, video)
+Media Events documentation of occurrence (e.g. photos, rsvp/attendance list, media coverage)